kattunga/zfs-repl/README.md

 sudo touch /var/log/zfs-repl.log
 ```

-You can also specify global default settings in the /etc/zfs-repl/zfs-repl.conf.
+You can also specify global default settings in zfs-repl.conf.

 ###[target-name].conf